cdransf/cd-11ty/src/posts/2023/i-block-ads.md

 I block ads, and you should too.

-> "Let the products sell themselves
+> Let the products sell themselves<br/>
-> Fuck advertising, commercial psychology
+> Fuck advertising, commercial psychology<br/>
-> Psychological methods to sell should be destroyed"
+> Psychological methods to sell should be destroyed

-> Minutemen, *Shit from an Old Notebook*, 1984
+Minutemen, *Shit from an Old Notebook*, 1984